Shopping Cart

 Pine Wood is our go-to for detailed work.
 It's rich, close-grained, and produces a high-contrast burn that makes fine lines and small text pop cleanly.
 It's forgiving with the laser and consistent across boards.

 Poplar is for pieces that need presence.
-The light, soft grain means the engraving reads differently — Images engrave very well on it because of its ability to show many different shades, from dark burns to light texture.
+The light, soft grain means the engraving reads differently — images engrave very well on it because of its ability to show many different shades, from dark burns to light texture.

 When you place a custom order, just let us know if you have a preference — or describe what you're going for and we'll make the call.
 We keep multiple species in stock and can usually match the right wood to the right project.